Skip to main content

 "Yes, without Didi here, it's tough.
 We will need some real teachers soon."
 Bondita agreed.

 Bondita placed down the coffee on the table as Aniruddha walked up to get it.
 His hair was wet and the towel hung from his neck.
 He had changed into a crisp blue Panjabi.
-He took a sip of the coffee as Bondita took the wet towel from his neck and was about to walk out of the door.
+He took a sip of the coffee as Bondita took the wet towel from his neck and was about to walk out the door.
 She stopped at the threshold.

 "What did you get for me?"
 She asked with eager eyes.